jackmtran/jackmtran/README.md

 I have experience building dynamic web applications in HTML, JavaScript, Python, React, Flask, Express.js, Node.js, and PostgreSQL.

 <a href="https://twttrapp.herokuapp.com/">Twttr</a>
-A Twttr clone for users to share their tweets and replies.
+A Twitter clone for users to share their tweets and replies.

 <a href="https://polagrampython.herokuapp.com/%22%3EPolagram">Polagram</a>
 An Instagram clone for users to share their photos with their followers.